sandeepraju/archived.sandeepraju.github.io/_posts/2013-08-17-terminal-sharing-using-tmux.md

 <!-- more -->

 Simply said, tmux is a _terminal multiplexer_.
-What that means?
+What does that means?
 Here is what the [official site](http://tmux.sourceforge.net/) says...

 >It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
 And do a lot more.

-Basically, its a better alternative to [screen](http://www.gnu.org/software/screen/) which I was already using for a while.
+Basically, it's a better alternative to [screen](http://www.gnu.org/software/screen/) which I was already using for a while.

 This is what I did to share _his_ terminal with _me_,